-For endowed trees the contributor must provide, in addition to the material and installation costs described for gift trees, a check for 25 percent of the cost of tree plus an additional $20 for a replacement plaque, payable to the KSU Foundation.
+For endowed trees the contributor must provide, in addition to the material and installation costs described for gift trees, a check for $200.
 This endowment will provide for the long term replacement of the tree and the plaque.

 Tree Request Process